How to Play All Day in the Snow Without Freezing Your Ass Off

 - Backpacking boots.
 Run-of-the-mill hikers can sometimes work for shorter day hikes and snowshoes — especially if waterproof and combined with heavy socks.

 - Insulated hiking boots.
-A good option for winter backpackers, snowshoers, and campers.
+A good option for winter backpackers, snowshoers, and campers who want to stay warm in snow.

 - Duck boots.
 Tall insulated boots with rubber toes.
 I’ve got a few friends who love the Sorel brand of these for snowshoeing and winter camping.
 Costco also sells an off-brand version, which I’m super curious to try.